Skip to main content

 The async model enables parallel execution.
 AI platforms can:

-• Start multiple Logic documents simultaneously
+• Start multiple Logic agents simultaneously

 • Poll each execution ID separately